 When the jaw muscles are relaxed enough, your doctor or dentist can move the condyle back into the correct position.
 He or she will pull the lower jaw downward and tip the chin upward to free the condyle.
 Once free, the ball will be guided back into its rightful home in the socket.
 In some cases, your dentist might give you a bandage to limit opening your jaw too wide and reduce extreme movements.

-After having your jaw put back into place, it’s best to follow a soft or liquid diet for several weeks afterward.
+After having your jaw put back into place, it’s best to follow a soft or liquid diet for several weeks afterwards.
 Eating liquid or easy-to-chew foods reduces jaw movement and lowers stress on the jaw so the surrounding muscles can recover.
 Avoid foods that are hard to chew, like tough meats, carrots, hard candies and ice cubes.
 Also, be careful not to open your mouth too wide.
-We love a hearty laugh as much as you do, but you’ll need to give your jaw some time to rest after a dislocation.

 How Can You Prevent Jaw Dislocation?